Next week is my daughter’s birthday and I wanted to share a special tradition we have with you.

 A Letter to my Daughter

 What an amazing year you have had.
 It started with your participation as a soldier in The Nutcracker.
 You did a wonderful job dancing and it was such a thrill to watch you on the big stage.
 I am proud of how serious you take your dancing.
-Your talents were recognized and you were invited to be in the trainee program and student production of Alice in Wonderland.
+Your talents were recognized and you were invited to be in a special ballet program and student production of Alice in Wonderland.

 If was such a fun production and you did a great job emoting as you danced.
-You also participated in the spring production of A Midsummers Night’s Dream.
+You also participated in the spring ballet production.
 You made a lovely fairy.
 I was so thrilled to see that you got two contemporary roles in the recital part of the show.
-I had so many people tell me how amazing you were in A Ship on the Ocean.
+I had so many people tell me how amazing you were in A Boat on the Sea.
 The emotional dance brought me to tears.

 I am very proud of the daughter you’ve become.
 You are smart, creative, mature, determined, hilarious, polite, adorable and very loving.
 I love how you let things roll off you and that you are a good friend to all.
 We are so lucky to have you as a daughter!
 You inspire me to be a great mom and friend.